Sedaji/sedaji/README.md

 -->
 ### Hi there 👋

-🌱 I’m currently learning: Computer Science at University.
+🌱 I’m currently trying to survive.

 📫 How to reach me: Discord / Sedaji#9978